Civil basilica: Typical plan

 Restitution of the Civil Basilica of Aphrodisias (Turkey, late 1st century, modified in the 3rd century).

 Basilicas in Rome

 The initial basilicas constructed in Rome during the 2nd century BC were influenced by Greek architectural models, reflecting the impact of Roman campaigns in Macedonia and Syria.
 The first small basilica was built on the Roman Forum, later occupied by the southern section of the Basilica Aemilia.
 This earliest structure, dating from the end of the 3rd century BC, is not specifically named but is referred to as a basilica by ancient authors.

 Between 184 and 170 BC, the Porcia, Aemilia, and Sempronia basilicas were constructed around the Forum, each named after the censor who commissioned its construction.
 These basilicas were adorned with various artworks obtained from conquered territories.
-By the mid-5th century AD, Polemius Silvius listed eleven basilicas in Rome, highlighting the architectural and cultural significance of these structures in the city.
+By the mid-5th century AD, Polemius Silvius listed eleven basilicas in Rome: